Child custody law in UAE for expats involves certain intricacies that every parent should know.

 Regardless of the child’s gender, a parent without stable employment or transportation may face challenges in a custody battle due to their inability to provide for the child’s needs.

 In such situations, a woman may seek spousal support and child support.
-The extensive rules of UAE law attempt to address various scenarios in custody disputes, ensuring the child’s welfare remains paramount.
+The extensive rules of child custody law in UAE for expats attempt to address various scenarios in custody disputes, ensuring the child’s welfare remains paramount.

 Child Custody in UAE: Putting the Child First.